The Ultimate Restaurant SEO Checklist for 2025

 Finally, make certain that each page title is unique.

-Step 3: Optimize meta descriptions
+Step 3: Optimize Meta Descriptions

 After we’ve optimized the page titles, we’ll need to focus on the other piece of metadata that users will see in Google: the meta description of your page.
 This is the brief description that appears at the bottom of each Google page.
 These can be a little longerโ€”maximum of 160 charactersโ€”but they should still be concise and to the point.